mzbac/codeguard-gpt-action/README.md

 # CodeGuard PR Review by ChatGPT

-Get reliable and efficient code reviews for your pull requests with the help of OpenAI's ChatGPT.
+Get reliable and efficient code reviews for your pull requests with the help of OpenAI's ChatGPT Plus, available exclusively to paid users.

-**Please note:** This Github action is currently in development and not recommended for use in production environments.

 ## Features